-This reading group guide for The Descent includes an introduction, discussion questions, and ideas for enhancing your book club.
+This reading group guide for The Reckoning includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Alma Katsu.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.

 Get a FREE ebook by joining our mailing list today!